 Lewis & Clark’s journey from pioneer vision to premier institution of higher education began in 1867, 60 miles south of present-day Portland.
 In that year, the Presbytery of Oregon secured a charter from the state legislature.
 The church partnered with the town of Albany to fund and build a two-story building on the town’s College Square site, and a school was born.

 The Office of Institutional Research (IR) serves as a reliable source for current and historical information about various facets of Lewis & Clark College.
-Select from the links below to access facts & figures for the current year or trend data for an historical perspective.
-Additional information can be accessed via the links to the right.

 The Global Student Satisfaction Awards empower students across the globe to determine the best universities of 2019.
 By rating institutions on a scale from 1 to 5, on multiple studies-related questions, we found the top educators in the world.Learn more about the Global Student Satisfaction Awards